Brian A. Connolly Books

 About the Author

 Mr. Connolly lost his courageous battle with cancer in June of 2013.
+His daughter, Heather, is now working to carry forth his ideas through promotion of his novels.
+Her goal is to have them incorporated into the basic curriculum in schools across the country to teach science through literature.
 His hope was that his writing will continue to educate and inspire children to connect with nature for years to come.

 Download Arlie and Papa in Yellowstone, an essay written for the The Yellowstone Park Foundation.